 The key to this model is ensuring we are able to fulfil a massive spike in demand within a reasonable timeframe.
 With ShipBob, we are able to trust that orders will get out in a timely manner.

 ShipBob has given us increased visibility thanks to the dashboard that allows us to easily manage stock and orders.
 That wasn’t possible for us before.
 Our relationship with ShipBob has been a game-changer for Quadrant, and it’s made my life so much easier.
 ShipBob is incredibly easy to use – that’s my favourite part about it.”

 Youtuber-turned-business-owner Nichole Jacklyne was blown away by the comprehensive visibility into inventory metrics that ShipBob provided.
 Having data and insights at her fingertips equips her to grow her business, and continue meeting demand across channels.

 “When I found ShipBob, I was so taken back by how thorough everything was.
 I’m obsessed with the dashboard – everything I need to know is there.
 If I want to know shipping analytics or shipping prices, it’s all right there and so transparent.

 I love ShipBob’s analytics tool.
 I like being able to look at the last seven days of shipping costs.
 It’s so nice to see exactly what the average shipping cost is and make sure the number that my Shopify store has customers paying matches what’s in the ShipBob dashboard.
 Having those kinds of metrics on hand at any point is incredible.

-As I grow my business, I’ve realized how important little details like analytics and insights are.
+As I grow my business, I’ve realised how important little details like analytics and insights are.
 If I can’t go in and see that information like I can in ShipBob, it’s going to hinder my ability to grow the business.
-Ultimately, we left our old small fulfillment center because everything ShipBob offered blew them out of the water.”
+Ultimately, we left our old small fulfilment centre because everything ShipBob offered blew them out of the water.”

 Nichole Jacklyne, Founder of Slime by Nichole Jacklyne